-Lise Ragbir is a writer and arts-administrator who brings nearly twenty years of cultural management experience to her role as Director of The Art Galleries at Black Studies at the University of Texas at Austin.
-Her journey has taken her from the Smithsonian Institution’s National Museum of African Art, to the United Nations, to a renowned Swiss corporate collection, to the most notable collection of public art in the state of Texas.
-From her work as a grant-maker with the Wallace Foundation to her work with museums and community-based cultural organizations, her experience spans public, private, for-profit and non-profit cultural initiatives.
+Lise Ragbir brings over fifteen years of cultural management experience to AGBS.
+The journey has taken her from the Smithsonian Institution’s National Museum of African Art, to the United Nations, to a Swiss corporate collection, to one of the most notable collections of public art in the state of Texas.
+From her work as a grant-maker with private foundations, to her work with museums and community-based cultural organizations, her experience spans public, private, for-profit and non-profit cultural initiatives.
 She holds a BFA in Art History and Studio Art from Concordia University in Montreal, and completed her graduate work in Museum Studies at Harvard University.
-Her essays about immigration, identity and social-justice have appeared in the Guardian, Time Magazine, Hyperallergic and USA Today, among other outlets.Her short fiction has appeared in Intellect Journal.
-In 2017 she received Jack Jones Literary Art’s Tiphanie Yanique Fellowship.
-In 2015 was invited to Callaloo Journal’s Creative Writing Workshop in Barbados.
-She is first-generation Canadian of Trinidadian-descent, and lives in Austin, Texas.
+Her essays about race, identity, immigration and cultural representation have appeared in the Guardian, Time Magazine, USA Today and Hyperallergic, among other publications.
+She is first-generation Canadian of Trinidadian-descent, and currently resides in Austin, Texas.